tugraz-isds/rslidy/README-variables.md

 ---

-✅ With these variables, you can easily customise the **layout, toolbar appearance, progress bar, and settings controls** in your presentations.
+With these variables, you can easily customise the **layout, toolbar appearance, progress bar, and settings controls** of your presentations.